How to Sanitize Bath Towels

 by M. Langton

 Add bleach to brighten and sanitize bath towels.
 Use 3/4 cup regular bleach for your white and bleachable towels.
 Use 3/4 cup color-safe bleach for colored towels.
 If your washing machine doesn't have a bleach dispenser, mix the bleach in 1 quart of water.
 Add this mixture five minutes into your washing cycle.

-Choose the settings on your washing machine.
 A temperature of at least 155 degrees Fahrenheit kills most common germs.
 This is acceptable for cotton towels but too hot for linen towels.
 Choose the hot temperature setting for cotton towels and the warm setting (less than 140 degrees F) for linen towels.
 If your machine lets you set the cycle length, choose a minimum of 90 minutes.

 Pour in 1/2 cup of 5 percent white vinegar for the final rise.
 Vinegar helps remove odors and also acts as a mild disinfectant for bath linens.
 For a top-loading machine, simply raise the lid and pour in the vinegar.
 For a front-loading machine, wait until water from the previous cycle has drained completely.
 Open the door and pour the vinegar over the towels.

 If you have hard water, use oxygen bleach instead of chlorine bleach.
 This will prevent the pinkish stains that bleach sometimes creates in hard-water washes.